Calculating the Area of a Hexagon from its Radius: A thorough look

 -

 Calculate the Side Length: Knowing the apothem and radius, you can determine the side length (s) using trigonometric functions (specifically, considering a 30-60-90 triangle formed by the radius, apothem, and half of a side).
-However, this is unnecessary since we already know the relationship between the radius and the area.
+Even so, this is unnecessary since we already know the relationship between the radius and the area.

 -